likhithkp/ticket-booking-cli/README.md

 - **Input Validation**: The application validates user input to ensure the correctness of entered data.
 It checks for valid email format and ensures that the number of tickets requested is within the available range.
 - **Remaining Tickets**: After each successful booking, the application displays the number of remaining tickets available for the event.
 - **User List**: The application maintains a list of users who have successfully booked tickets.
 It displays this list along with the first names of the users.
+- **Ticket Generation**: Simulates ticket generation using goroutines to handle the process asynchronously.

 ## How to Use
 1. Clone the repository to your local machine.